Willi Stoph: Career

 During his first stint as Prime Minister, Stoph began a series of negotiations with West German Chancellor Willy Brandt in 1970.
 It marked the first ever meeting between the leaders of East and West Germany.

 Stoph was known as a man who could be trusted to carry out the directives of the SED's Politburo; indeed, Honecker tapped him for his second stint in the premiership for this reason.
 Although he nominally held the highest state post in the GDR, in practice he was outranked by Honecker, who derived most of his power from his post as general secretary of the SED.

 For the most part, Stoph was a loyal supporter of Honecker.
 However, Stoph joined the plot to remove Honecker in October 1989.
 At the Politburo meeting at which Honecker was voted out, Stoph made the motion to "release" Honecker and replace him with Egon Krenz.
 A month later, on 13 November, Stoph and his entire 44-member cabinet resigned in response to public pressure.
 Stoph was subsequently arrested for corruption in December 1989.
 Despite his role in pushing Honecker out, the SED expelled Stoph on December 3, the same day it expelled Honecker.
 He was later spared detention on grounds of ill health.
 In 1994, a court in Berlin decided that his seized savings of 200,000 Deutsche Mark would not be returned to him.

+Death

 Stoph died in Berlin at the age of 84 on 13 April 1999.
 He was buried in Wildau.